-The computational modelling approaches may be both based on first principles or on experimental evidence and data, and may address the whole spectrum from basic science to current technological problems (TRL target for project deliverables within levels 1-5).
-It is expected that part of the deliverables of the project include open source codes and demonstrative examples of the technologies proposed.
-If the projects generate relevant databases those should also be made publically accessible in a public repository.
+It is expected that part of the deliverables of the project include open source codes and/or demonstrative examples of the technologies proposed.
+If the projects generate relevant databases, these should also be accessible in a public repository.

-The proposals may address one or several of the following items:
+The proposals may focus on one or several of the following domains, related (but not limited) to all other call topics: